 Sometimes you just need to get away.
 You can take an extended trip around the globe, or you can simply head 30 minutes down the freeway and find an entirely different world.
 That’s exactly what you get in Woodinville wine country.
 With more than 150 wineries and tasting rooms (plus a few breweries in the mix), Woodinville has changed dramatically over the years, and it continues to bloom into a prime tourist destination.

-I grew up in Woodinville, so I’ve seen first-hand the area develop over time.
+I grew up in Woodinville so I’ve seen the area develop over time.
 That’s actually what lured us there for a quick two-day/one-night getaway.
 Tove and I drove through Woodinville a few weeks before and I noticed how much the city had changed.
 We cruised down the streets and saw tasting room after tasting room.
 So for my birthday, Tove booked a room at Willows Lodge and we took off on a Woodinville wine country adventure.

 Are you planning a Woodinville wine country getaway?
 Here are the places we stopped in Woodinville with a description of each location: